Banh Chung (Vietnamese Sticky Rice Cake)

 Important: Sticky rice MUST be soaked overnight to fully hydrate it.

-1. Marinate the pork belly.
-Slice the pork belly into about 1/4 inch thick slices.
-Marinate the pork with salt, sugar, chicken powder, pepper, fish sauce and shallots in the refrigerator overnight.
+1. Slice the pork belly into about 1/4 inch thick slices.
+Marinate the pork in the refrigerator overnight with salt, sugar, chicken powder, pepper, fish sauce, and shallots.

 A bowl of sliced pork belly marinating in a bowl.

-Expert tip: Marinating the pork belly instead of leaving it plain maximized the Banh chưng flavor.
+Expert tip: Marinating the pork belly instead of leaving it plain maximizes the flavor.

-1. Soak the mung beans.
-Wash the mung beans until the water turns clear.
-Soak the mung beans with 1/4 teaspoon of salt and enough water to cover the rice in the refrigerator overnight.
+1. Wash the mung beans until the water turns clear.
+Then soak the mung beans with 1/4 teaspoon of salt and enough water to cover the rice in the refrigerator overnight.

 A glass bowl with mung beans soaking in water.